 - 3.1.
 The current Shopmobility service has been provided within Kettering for many years, and is run from premises on Wadcroft car park.
 It is managed by Evans Hearing and Healthcare Ltd, under a service level agreement with NNC (and previously KBC).
-Evans took on the service 18 years ago when the previous provider handed the SLA back and were, at the time, the only interested party.
-Their current SLA has run since 2018. - 3.2.
-Shopmobility rents out wheelchairs to users with mobility problems to enable them to shop and make use of facilities in the town centre.
-They have 200 registered users and approximately 30-40 hirings a week.
-The service is open 9.30am to 5pm Monday to Friday and is free to users, but some people make donations which are ploughed back into the service.
-They have 9 units to rent out, which are supplied and owned by the parent business.
-The service is managed separately from Evans' main business, with two part time staff and the costs of maintenance taking up the majority of costs.
-Evans do effectively subsidise the service from their own resources as a business as well.
-They are located in a cabin owned and leased from NNC at a nil cost.
-NNC maintain the building.
+Evans took on the service when the previous provider handed the SLA back and were at the time the only interested party. - 3.2.
+Shopmobility rents out wheelchairs to users with mobility problems to enable them to shop and make use of facilities in the town centre. - 3.3.
+The service is supported by a £13,000 annual grant from NNC, but this is due to end at the end of March 2024.
+NNC have, since 2021, continued the grants regimes that they inherited from the predecessor authorities and during this last year, developed a new set of priorities, against which they are now seeking bids from potential providers.
+Grants will be awarded for NNC wide contracts, and the category that shopmobility services fall into is "community transport".